 For more genes that can play a role in hereditary cancer syndromes, see Genetic Testing for Inherited Cancer Susceptibility Syndromes.

 Genetic tests for mutations that cause hereditary cancer syndromes are usually requested by a person’s doctor or other health care provider.
 Genetic counseling can help people consider the risks, benefits, and limitations of genetic testing in their particular situations.

 A genetic counselor, doctor, or other health care professional trained in genetics can help an individual or family understand their test results and explain the possible implications of test results for other family members.

 People considering genetic testing should understand that their results may become known to other people or organizations that have legitimate, legal access to their medical records, such as their insurance company or employer, if their employer provides the patient’s health insurance as a benefit.
 Legal protections are in place to prevent genetic discrimination, including the Genetic Information Nondiscrimination Act of 2008 and the Privacy Rule of the Health Information Portability and Accountability Act of 1996.

-The page on Genetic Testing for Hereditary Cancer Syndromes has more information on what tests are available and who may want to consider them.
+The page on Genetic Testing for Inherited Cancer Susceptibility Syndromes has more information on what tests are available and who may want to consider them.